 To transform a pair of contact lenses into a functioning system, control and communication circuits, miniaturized antennas, thousands of LED lights capable of transmitting images directly on the retina have been integrated, all on a semi-transparent support, in order to guarantee the correct vision.

-The potential is huge.
-Imagine a sensor that sends all the data on his blood sugar level directly into the eye of a diabetic in real time, or a navigator that gives directions to a pedestrian 'on the fly' and without the need for anything else.
-Certainly the step that separates us from being put on the market of contact lenses similar is still long but the possible applications that could arise are practically infinite and certainly new improvements to the product could be continuously developed.
-The Internet could also integrate beautifully with such a system.
-Free from the bonds of a physical display, information 'superimposed' on reality would float in front of us, enriching our every experience.
+The potential is enormous.
+Imagine a sensor that you send directly into a diabetic's eye on time real all the data on the sugar level in his blood, or a navigator that gives directions to a pedestrian 'on the fly' and without the need for anything else.
+Definitely the step that separates us from putting it on the market of contact lenses similar is still a long way off but the possible applications that could arise from it are practically infinite and new improvements to the product could certainly be continuously developed.
+The Internet could also integrate wonderfully with a similar system.
+Free from the bonds of a display physical, the information 'superimposed' on reality would float before us, enriching all our experiences.

 LED contact lenses: Health first

-However, the first field of application of bionic vision will remain the medical one: contact lenses are used every day by hundreds of millions of people.
-When you test your blood, chances are a doctor will measure a good portion of the markers found on the cells of your eyes.
-If properly programmed, electronic contact lenses of this type will be able to provide in-depth data on cholesterol, sodium and potassium levels, sending the data in real time to the analyst.
+The first field of application of bionic vision will however remain the medical one: contact lenses are used everyday by hundreds of millions of people.
+When you test your blood, it's likely that a doctor will measure a good portion markers found on the cells in your eyes.
+If appropriately programmed, electronic contact lenses of this type will be able to provide in-depth data on cholesterol, sodium and potassium levels, sending the data in real time to the analyst.

 Difficulties

-Currently, the limits to the development of this technology are all hardware: miniaturizing the key elements of the system (first and foremost transceivers) is not easy.
-In addition, a new class of LED lights will need to be developed that are non-toxic to the human eye (most of the red ones unfortunately are).
+Currently, the limits to the development of this technology are all of hardware: miniaturising the key elements of the system (first and foremost transceivers) is not easy.
+Furthermore, it will be necessary to implement a new class of LED lights that do not is toxic to the human eye (most of the red ones unfortunately are).